Boca Ciega High School: History

 On March 13, 1954, Christine J. Baker, choir director from 1953 to 1972, directed the first spring concert.
 She supervised several singing groups, notably the Baker's Dozen, who performed at the 1964 New York World's Fair after raising $12,000 to make the trip.
 The school band performed in Nassau, Bahamas on April 23, 1960, the first out-of-the-country performance by a St. Petersburg-area high school.
-In April 1969, the band visited Bogota, Colombia.
+In April 1969, the band visited Bogotá, Colombia.
 On July 11, 1976, the BCHS Jazz Band performed at the US Bicentennial celebration at Independence Hall in Philadelphia.
 The 1964 Mrs. America Pageant was held at the BCHS auditorium.

 In 1967, a portion of the student body was transferred to the new Lakewood High School.
 Gordon Young became principal in 1968.
 Boca Ciega, by then only grades 10-12, had been an all-white school until 1967 when one black student was enrolled that year.
 Then in 1968, 85 black students were transferred from then-overcrowded Lakewood High.
 It led to the first of several racial disturbances at the school over the next five years, the first on April 23, 1969.
 Court-ordered desegregation took place in 1971, which sparked a week of racial disturbances in December.
 Hugh B. Kriever became principal in 1973.
 That year, racial violence again broke out at the school on February 5; and on April 11, which was later labeled by a hearing examiner as "a full-fledged racial riot".

 In September 1970, BCHS students organized to fight for the abolition of the county-wide student dress and grooming code, which had been liberalized that spring through student pressure.
 The movement spread to other schools and the code was finally relaxed in January 1971.